Collection Notice

 You can also contact the ABS Privacy Officer using the details provided below if you need to access or correct personal information.
 If the personal information you provided in the MPS changes, you can contact the ABS using one of the channels listed on our Contact us page.

-The ABS Privacy Policy for Statistical Information has information about how you can make a complaint if you feel we have not protected your privacy.
+Where you can show we have not adequately protected your privacy, the Contact us page and ABS Privacy Policy for Statistical Information have information on how you can make a complaint.
 The Policy describes how we will respond to your complaint, and what you can do if you are not satisfied with our response.